The Umbraco Backoffice

 The tree is a list of multiple items, it could be media items or content items.
 The tree is always located to the left of the Dashboard.

-A node is an item in the tree list.
-What a node is changes depending on what section you are in.
-For example, in the Content section a node would be a piece of content or a page, and in media, it would be an image or a folder.
+A page is an item in the tree list.
+What a page is changes depending on what section you are in.
+For example, in the Content section a page would be a piece of content or a page, and in media, it would be an image or a folder.

 The dashboard is located in the middle of the screen for each of the sections.
 The main function of the dashboard is to show you important information.